truenas/documentation/content/SCALEUIReference/Datasets/EditACLScreens.md

 TrueNAS SCALE offers two Access Control List (ACL) types: POSIX (the SCALE default) and NFSv4.
 For a more in-depth explanation of ACLs and configurations in TrueNAS SCALE, see our [ACL Primer](https://www.truenas.com/docs/references/aclprimer/).

-The **Dataset Preset** option on the **Add Dataset** screen set the ACL type applied for SMB shares, apps, multi-protocol shares, and general use datasets.
+The **Dataset Preset** option on the **Add Dataset** screen set the ACL type applied for SMB shares, apps, multi-protocol shares, and general-use datasets.

 The **ACL Type** setting in the **Advanced Options** on both the **Add Dataset** and **Edit Dataset** screens, determines the ACL presets available on the ACL **Select a preset ACL** window.
 It also determines which permissions editor screens you see after you click the <span class="material-icons">edit</span> edit icon on the **Dataset Permissions** widget.